bredele/array-compact/Readme.md

 # array-compact

-  Remove all falsy values of an array
+  Return a copy of an array and remove all falsy values

 ## Installation